 Aesthetics and technology are hallmarks of civilizations, namely, their defining accomplishments.
-Indeed, both may be used as tools to enrich life’s transformative and reparative journey.
+Both are tools to enrich life’s transformative and reparative journey.
 The entire range of aesthetic pursuits is one way that envy is uncovered and transformed.

-Reluctance to approach the mischievous Unknown — one’s unconscious mind — is an obstacle to exploring the aesthetic impulse.
-Misbelief in unconscious processes — hidden points of urgency — is triggered by fear and disbelief.
-For example, the query, “What do I tell myself about myself?” indicates the degree of openness versus denial of one’s private unconscious mind, especially if one questions its potential for goodness.
+Reluctance to approach the mischievous unknown — one’s unconscious mind — is an obstacle to exploring the aesthetic impulse.
+Misbelief in unconscious processes — hidden points of urgency — is triggered by fear and avoidance.
+For example, the query, “What do I tell myself about myself?” shows the degree of openness versus denial of one’s private unconscious mind, particularly if one questions its potential for goodness.

-Aesthetics is a way of communicating — without words — aspects of the sublime unconscious with that of others.
+Aesthetics is a way of communicating — without words — aspects of one’s sublime unconscious with that of others.
 It is sensing the way others identify and relate to one’s own experience.
-Colors — dynamically organized — may evoke therapeutic processes that are healing and restorative.
-Art is both highly personal but also communal, and may be an underrated part of cultural transmission through family experience and childhood education.
+Colors — dynamically organized — may evoke therapeutic processes that heal and restore.
+Art is both highly personal but also communal.
+It may be an underrated part of cultural transmission through family experience and childhood education.

 Effective strategies for personal growth and creative enhancement are discussed in those books.
 Tools to approach unconscious processes are hinted at.